 - Visits to community health centres for respiratory-related symptoms were similar compared to previous years.
-Respiratory visits were highest in the Central region. - Visits to community health centres for respiratory-related symptoms are increasing in the Central and Southeast regions and decreasing in the Northern and West regions.
+Respiratory visits were highest in the North. - Visits to community health centres for respiratory-related symptoms are decreasing in North and West, and stable in Central and Southeast.

-Figure 7: Percentage of weekly Community Health Centre\ visits for acute respiratory-related reasons, by region
+Figure 7: Percentage of weekly Community Health Centre visits for acute respiratory-related reasons, by region